emrcftci/CleanSwiftArchitectureGenerator/README.md

 :boom: This project will help you develop your project with Clean Swift Architecture.
 You can use this XCode Template for create Clean Swift Architecture files effortlessly.

+#### Add template to your XCode

+* You can add template to your XCode just double-tap on `XCode Directory` folder and you will redirect to your XCode's File Templates.

+* Then you can drag-and-drop Clean Swift Files folder to File Templates directory.

 Find this repo useful?
 ======================